a773938364/DivKD/README.md

 ### Main Results
-We reproduce the main results of **Roberta-base-DeductiveReasoner** in the following table.
+We reproduce the main results of **LLaMA-Graph2Tree-Z + DivKD** in the following table.

 | Dataset                 | Value Accuracy |
 |:------------------------|:--------------:|